-- Do not donate blood while using this drug and for 1 month after stopping.
+- Be sure your child does not donate blood while using this drug and for 1 month after stopping.

 - If you touch a broken capsule, or the drug inside the capsule, wash the area with soap and water.

 - This drug may cause nerve problems.
 Most of the time, nerve problems have happened after long-term use over a few months.
 Nerve problems have also happened after short-term use.
-Signs of nerve problems may happen some time after care has stopped.
+Signs of nerve problems may happen some time after the last dose of this drug.
 The signs may go away slowly or may not go away at all.
-Talk with your doctor.

 - Pregnant women or females of childbearing age must not touch the capsules.
 Talk with the doctor.

-- If you are a man, do not donate sperm while using this drug and for 1 month after stopping.
+- If your child is male, be sure he does not donate sperm while using this drug and for 1 month after stopping.

 - This drug may affect being able to father a child.
 Talk with the doctor.

 If your child is or may be sexually active:

 - Certain drugs may cause birth control pills and other hormone-based birth control not to work.
 Be sure to tell the doctor or pharmacist about all drugs your child takes.
 You will need to see if your child needs to use other forms of birth control while taking this drug.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect: